shreyash-sharma/NASA-InternationalSpaceAppsChallenge-webApp-v.1/README.md

 ## About The Project

 WebApp created for NASA SpaceApps Challenge Ireland (2021).
 This repo contains only the initial mockup created for stackholders.
+Idea/Requirements:
+1. Centralised platform for participants sign-up.
+2. Platform for mentors to provide guidance.
+3. Participants to mentor: session booking, integrated through Calendso.
+4. Participants chat integration.
+5. Live telecast of Hackathon, for virtual participation.

 NOTE: DEPRECATED | The product was ported to a ReactJS WebApp.